 The Waterford Stone has a hand chiseled texture reminiscent of natural stone, integrated color, and is modular (full-depth) so there’s less cutting and waste.
 The veneer is also mold resistant and repels water.

 Echelon - Trusted in Fire Stations Across the U.S.

 All fire stations he designs also have clearly defined public entrances.

 “The station needs to be approachable, and people don’t feel comfortable walking up to a fire station if they’re not sure where they should go.
 There’s always that concern that they’ll be walking in front of the truck bay when there’s a call.”

 In this case, the Waterford-wrapped columns accentuate the main doorway to the right of the bays.

 “We often use a cast stone on fire stations because the current trend for homes is toward a dual stone and brick exterior.
 It’s a nice, attractive look.
 The client benefits from this as well because it is low-maintenance, durable and cost-effective.”

 Since 2016, Echelon’s products have been used on 32 fire stations across the United States.
 Regardless of the location or design, the one feature they all share is that they house diesel trucks (and fuel) just feet apart from human habitats.

-Oldcastle Architectural's Echelon brand offers products that affordably meet the code requirements for these unusual spaces, while also providing minimal maintenance for a long lifespan.
+The Echelon brand from Oldcastle APG, A CRH Company, offers products that affordably meet the code requirements for these unusual spaces, while also providing minimal maintenance for a long lifespan.

 We offer a wide selection of concrete and masonry products.
 We'd love to help you with your next building project.